Bausch & Lomb

-Bausch + Lomb is an eye health products company based in Vaughan, Ontario, Canada.
+Bausch & Lomb (since 2010 stylized as Bausch + Lomb) is an American-Canadian eye health products company based in Vaughan, Ontario, Canada.
 It is one of the world's largest suppliers of contact lenses, lens care products, pharmaceuticals, intraocular lenses, and other eye surgery products.
 The company was founded in Rochester, New York, in 1853 by optician John Bausch and cabinet maker turned financial backer Henry Lomb.
 Until its sale in 2013, Bausch + Lomb was one of the oldest continually operating companies in the United States.

 Bausch + Lomb was a public company listed on the NYSE, until it was acquired by private equity firm Warburg Pincus in 2007.
 In May 2013, Canadian-based Valeant Pharmaceuticals announced that it would acquire Bausch + Lomb from Warburg Pincus for $4.5 billion in cash.
 The deal, which was approved by shareholders, closed on August 5, 2013.
 On May 6, 2022, the company completed an initial public offering and again became publicly traded.
-Today, the company employs about 21,000 people and manufactures and markets health care products directly or indirectly in approximately 100 countries.
+As of 2022, the company employs about 12,900 people, and manufactures and markets health care products directly or indirectly in approximately 100 countries.

-Company history
+History

 Early years

 In 1853, John Bausch and Henry Lomb, both German immigrants, established a small but ambitious workshop producing monocles in Rochester, New York.
 By 1861, their operation had expanded to manufacturing vulcanite rubber eyeglass frames and other precision vision products.

-Early growth of the company

 During the American Civil War, the Union blockade caused the price of gold and European horn to rise dramatically.
 This resulted in a growing demand for the Bausch + Lomb spectacles made from vulcanite.

 In 1876, Ernst Gundlach joined the company as it began to manufacture microscopes.
 Later that year, the Bausch & Lomb Optical Company won a distinction at the Philadelphia Centennial Exposition.
 The company also produced photographic lenses (1883), spectacle lenses (1889), microtomes (1890), binoculars and telescopes (1893).
 From 1892 in cooperation with Zeiss in Germany, the company produced optical lenses.
 In this manner, at the end of the 19th century, the product range included eyeglasses, microscopes and binoculars, as well as projectors, camera lenses and camera diaphragms.